Skip to content

 20/08/2019 – PCC names cars most likely to be stolen in the West Midlands

-13/03/2019 ‘U.K. Vehicle Theft’ document submitted to the Home Office, West Midlands Police (WMP) and the WMP&CC can be found here (registered users).
+13/03/2019 ‘U.K. Vehicle Theft’ document submitted to the Home Office, West Midlands Police (WMP) and the WMP&CC – the submission (being added to as and when) can be read here.

 04/03/2019 – 100 cars stolen a day in West Midlands.
 The region is one of the worst areas in the country (Express & Star)